Accessible-Technology-in-Sign/RecordTheseHands/server/SETUP.md

         - name: `app_secret_key`
         - Secret Value: Use a random string, such as the output of `openssl rand -base64 30`.
 The output of this does not need to be stored

-8. Now that RecordTheseHands has the token hash and backend server information, it can communicate with the DPAN Server.
+1. Now that RecordTheseHands has the token hash and backend server information, it can communicate with the DPAN Server.
 Compile RecordTheseHands using Android Studio and refer to [USAGE.md](USAGE.md) for further use.

-> Documentation made by Bill Neubauer and Manfred George.
-For any questions please contact bill.neubauer.4@gmail.com or mgeorg@google.com
+> For any questions, please contact the developers